infinitydotxyz/index-generator/README.md

 ## Goals
 * Support taking a `firestore.indexes.json` file and returning a file with optimized indexes - via index merging
-    * Needs more research into what indexes can be merged
+    * Needs more research into what indexes can be merged and the context required
 * Take a query definition and return the indexes that are required to support it

 ## Resources